1967 Gibson ES-345 TDC

 Posted on March 13 2020

 I'm always looking for clean vintage Gibson electric guitars but I especially love the ES-345 model.
 Are you looking to sell a vintage Gibson electric guitar?
 I'd love to check it out.
-Please contact me here to sell my vintage Gibson electric guitar: https://truevintageguitar.com/pages/sell-vintage-gibson-guitar
+Please contact me here to sell a Gibson guitar.

 Here are a few other Gibson ES-345 Stereo Varitone guitars: